themichaelyang/tautology.town/_posts/2025/2025-11-26-typescript-schemas.md

 If you want preview the finished code, [⏩ click here skip ahead to the end](#all-together-now).

-### Validator literal type with `const` and generics
+## Validator literal type with `const` and generics

-Let's start with a type for the object literal defining a single validator field, with `required` and `kind` properties.
+Let's start with a type for the object literal defining a single validator field with `required` and `kind` properties.

 ```typescript
 type ValidatorFieldDef = {